AiMiDi/C4D_MMD_Tool/README.md

 version 0.3.0  Improve camera action export function, support S24.

+version 0.3.1 Improve the action import and PMX skeleton objects; fix the situation that the imported model may be stuck.

 ## usage

 1.Select the corresponding version of the plugin and place it in the plugins folder under the Cinema 4D installation directory.